Affiliate links on SoundGuys may earn us a commission. Learn more.

 Installing the latest firmware updates unlocks the full capabilities of the Jabra Elite 7 Pro

-Active noise cancelling intensity is another thing you can adjust in the app, along with HearThrough mode.
+Active noise canceling intensity is another thing you can adjust in the app, along with HearThrough mode.
 Your voice assistant of choice is also selectable, with Siri, Amazon Alexa, and Google Assistant available.

 Find My Jabra uses the location of your phone to find the last place your device was connected to the earbuds.
 Other features in the app include white noise soundscapes and an earbud fit test that was improved with firmware update 2.0.0.
 More and more headset manufacturers realize how important it is for consumers to achieve a proper fit with their earbuds and providing an ear tip fit test is nearly foolproof.
 We’ve seen other companies like Sony and Amazon do the same thing.